wieden-kennedy/autoscalebot/README.md

 1. ```pip install heroku-web-autoscale```, and add it to your `requirements.txt`
 2. Create a settings file somewhere in your `PYTHON_PATH`.
 We typically call it `autoscale_settings.py`, but you can call it whatever you like.
 3. Set `AUTOSCALE_SETTINGS` settings for your app, as well as any optional tuning settings.
 See autoscale_settings.py.dist for an example.
-4. Add autoscale to your `Procfile`:
+4. Fire off this command: `heroku_web_autoscaler --settings=autoscale_settings`.
+If you're on heroku, you'll want to add this to your `Procfile`:

     ```
     autoscaleworker: heroku_web_autoscaler --settings=autoscale_settings